matthiasdebernardini/dots/README.md

 ## [This method](https://www.atlassian.com/git/tutorials/dotfiles)

- + only requires git (no symlinks or copies)
+ + git only (no symlinks or sync'd copies)
- + branches can be used to manage different OS's or instances
+ + can use branches to manage multiple instances
- + one line to bootstrapped
+ + bootstraps itself with a one liner (script is small so you dont have to sell your soul)

 ## a gist to pipe into bash